handtracking-io/yoha/README.md

 supports a lot of different deployment methods.
 In terms of performance the solution from mediapipe is faster.
 There is <a target="blank" href="https://blog.tensorflow.org/2021/05/high-fidelity-pose-tracking-with-mediapipe-blazepose-and-tfjs.html">reason to believe</a>
-this is to an unknown and hard-to-assess extend due to the inference engine that it uses which is closed source.
+this is to an unknown and hard-to-assess extend due to the inference engine that it uses which is <a target="blank" href="https://github.com/google/mediapipe/issues/877#issuecomment-929615654">closed source</a>.

 <h2>About</h2>